 The holidays are always accompanied by fudge at our house.
 My mom has always been the fudge maker in our family but she has handed down her old fudge making pot to me so I guess I’m in charge now.
 Growing up, the holidays were always more about candy making than cooking baking at our house.
 My mom was famous for her rocky road fudge which, like today’s maple walnut fudge, also uses walnuts.

 When it comes to fudge making, walnuts are always my nut of choice.
 They are a perfect compliment to the maple fudge.
 The trick to successful fudge making is a good heavy pan and lots of stirring.
-A good candy thermometer is also needed, don’t pick one up from the dollar store.
+No candy thermometer is needed for this recipe.

 I line my 9 x 13 pan with parchment paper to make the fudge easy to remove from the pan.
 After chilling, just lift up by the paper to remove the fudge and then cut into pieces.

-This recipe uses real maple syrup which gives a lovely subtle maple flavor.
-Don’t cheat and use the fake stuff!
-After coming to a boil, let it boil until the temperature reaches 236 degrees F. Depending on your altitude, that could take anywhere from 5- 10 minutes.
-Add the walnuts and pour it into your parchment lined pan.
+This recipe uses maple flavoring or Mapleline which you find in the baking aisle.
+After coming to a boil, let it stay at a rolling boil for 5 minutes.
+Add in your marshmallows, white chocolate chips, maple flavoring and walnuts and pour it into your parchment lined pan.
 I like to sprinkle the fudge with even more walnuts on top, gently press on them so that they stick to the fudge.
 Then just refrigerate for about an hour to allow it to set up.

 I love adding fudge to my holiday cookie plates I giveaway each year.
 Fudge keeps better and longer than cookies and people are always so pleasantly surprised with something other than cookies.
 Don’t get me wrong though, I love a good cookie plate!
 I adapted this recipe from one of my other favorite fudge recipes and flavor combos, White Chocolate Peppermint Fudge.